CNuge/coil/README.md

 ## How to use it

+Below is a brief demonstration to get the user started, please consult the package vignette for a more detailed explanation of `coi5p`'s functionality.

 The package is built around the custom `coi5p` object, which takes a COI-5P DNA barcode sequence as input.
-The package contains functions for: (a) setting the sequence in reading frame, (b) translating the sequence to amino acids and (c) checking the sequence for evidence of insertion or deletion errors.
+The package contains functions for:

+  - setting the sequence in reading frame
+  - translating the sequence to amino acids
+  - checking the sequence for evidence of insertion or deletion errors

 The basic `coi5p` analysis pipleine is as follows:
 ```